Neurofibromatosis

 • For non-NF2 schwannomatosis, primarily pain management

-Treatment of non-NF2 schwannomatosis is primarily symptomatic with long-term pain management.
+The treatment of non-NF2 schwannomatosis is primarily symptomatic with long-term pain management, including analgesic medications, physical therapy, and nerve blocks.
 Surgical resection of schwannomas is recommended if the patient has uncontrolled pain or if the schwannomas cause neurologic deficit.
 Ideally, such patients are cared for by a multidisciplinary team with expertise in the various manifestations of the condition.

 Genetic counseling is advisable for all types of neurofibromatosis.
-If either parent has neurofibromatosis, risk to subsequent children is 50%; if neither has it, risk for subsequent children is unclear because new mutations are common, particularly in NF1.
+If either parent has neurofibromatosis, the risk of their children developing it is 50%; if neither has it, risk for subsequent children is unclear because new mutations are common, particularly in NF1.

 Key Points

-• There are 3 types of neurofibromatosis (NF): NF1, NF2-related schwannomatosis (previously NF2), and non-NF2 schwannomatosis (previously schwannomatosis), caused by gene mutations.
+• There are 3 types of neurofibromatosis (NF): NF1, NF2-related schwannomatosis (NF2), and non-NF2 schwannomatosis (schwannomatosis), caused by gene mutations.

 • NF1 typically causes cutaneous, neurologic, and bone abnormalities but can affect almost any part of the body.